by Dr. Miriam Horne, Associate Professor, CORE; edited by Caroline Toy, CLT

 - Start casually – don’t worry too much about who works with whom

-- Buzz groups – form small random groups (Canvas allows you to put students in groups randomly), and ask students to communicate outside of class time via email/videoconference/text/etc about a specific text you have assigned for class.
-(Start with specific questions to scaffold the reading process for students.)
+- Buzz groups – form small random groups (in the classroom or in Canvas), and ask students to communicate outside of class time about a specific text you have assigned for class.
+Start with specific questions to scaffold the reading process for students.
 Students then post on the discussion board and include how their buzz group helped them shape their ideas about the text.
+Buzz groups might also use tools like Google Docs or Jamboard.

-- Peer consulting groups – make groups of two or three students to brainstorm and discuss an assignment that involves the creation of an individual substantial work (not a group project).
+- Peer consulting groups – for this longer-term strategy, create groups of two or three students to brainstorm and discuss an assignment that involves the creation of an individual substantial work (not a group project).
 Individuals create proposals for the assignment and then receive feedback from their peer consulting group.
-This can be done using the peer feedback tool in Canvas or less formally with students communicating through their chosen medium.
+This can be done using the peer feedback tool in Canvas or through in-person meetings, with or without the instructor.

 - Examples of Collaborative Learning or Group Work Activities (Cornell University’s Center for Teaching Innovation)